ztomer/rain-overlay/readme.md

 ## Idea dump

-Control panel: Frosted glass with Neon effects.
-Flickering pentagram when Armageddon mode is on Rain - gravity effect - rain accelerated as it falls Splashes - cartoon like option (selectable)
+Control panel: Flickering pentagram when Armageddon mode is on Rain - gravity effect - rain accelerated as it falls Splashes - cartoon like option (selectable)
 Snow - with accumulation on top of windows (toggle-able)